eitanyaffe/knnview/README.md

 % cd ~/work
 ```

-2. Get source code from github.
+2. Get the source code from github.
 ```
 % git clone https://github.com/eitanyaffe/knnview.git
 ```

-3. Set the environment variable HPIPE_DIR to point to the hpipe dir.
+3. Set the environment variable KNNVIEW_DIR to point to the knnview
+directory you've created.
 For example, if using bash, you can add the following line to your
 .bashrc (or ~/.zshrc in newer versions of MacOS):
 ```
 % export KNNVIEW_DIR=~/work/knnview